lenonlmsv/lenonlmsv/README.md

 <!--
 **lenonlmsv/lenonlmsv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-😄 I'm from Rio de Janeiro, Brazil

 🔭 I’m currently working on SYS MANAGER INFORMÁRTICA

-🌱 I’m currently learning JavaScript stacks
+🌱 I'm from Rio de Janeiro, Brazil

 👯 I’m looking to collaborate on open source and professional projects